Maximal entropy in the moment body: The moment body

-If $X$ is complex Hermitian, $\S^n_1$ is also called the set of mixed quantum states in quantum information theory \cite{bz17}.
+{If $X$ is complex Hermitian, $\S^n_1$} is also called the set of mixed quantum states in quantum information theory \cite{bz17}.
 Its elements are known as density operators or density matrices.
-Its extreme points are rank-one matrices generated by vectors of the complex unit sphere.
-Alternatively, we can also interpret the moment body as a generalized numerical range -- see e.g. \cite{psw21,nv24} and references therein -- defined as the convex hull of the image of the complex unit sphere through the linear map $\mathcal A$, i.e.
+Its extreme points are rank-one matrices generated by {vectors of the complex unit sphere.} Alternatively, we can also interpret the moment body as a {joint} numerical range -- see e.g. \cite{bd71,psw21,nv24} and references therein -- defined as the convex hull of the image of the {complex} unit sphere through the linear map $\mathcal A$. {Note however that in this paper we restrict our attention to real matrices, and the moment body can be interpreted as} the convex hull of the image of the unit sphere through the linear map, i.e.